7thsense/seventhsense/app/_posts/2016-01-19-show-up-and-add-value.md

 When I finally got the email from them about scheduling the demo, they sent me a link to find a time on their calendar.
 While I love the new scheduling tools because it limits the back and forth through email trying to find a time, if you&apos;re using this type of technology and it takes you 35 hours to respond, automate it.

-So the demo was scheduled and I was more excited than Steve Ballmer in this video.
+So the demo was scheduled and I was more excited than Steve Ballmer in this <a href="https://www.youtube.com/watch?v=I14b-C67EXY" target="_blank">video</a>.
 I show up for the demo a few minutes early and wait.
 WAIT for 20 minutes and no one actually &quot;SHOW&quot;S UP&quot; - strike TWO.

 For any new or established company, new customers are the lifeblood of the organization.
 Do not waste an at-bat when you have the chance.

-<strong>"Dont&apos;t Be a Di*k"</strong>
+<strong>"Don&apos;t Be a Di*k"</strong>

 The next day I get an email from the sales rep asking me if I still wanted to see a demo acting as if we didn&quot;t have a previously scheduled demo.
 My response was &quot;yes, but I was also on the uber-conference yesterday and want to make sure someone will be there.&quot;  This was the response I got, "Sorry to hear that.
 I was on the conference line and didn&apos;t see anyone join.
 I&apos;m not sure what happened.
 I see you booked time for tomorrow.
 Looking forward to chatting then!&quot;